 Digital Operational Resilience Act (DORA)

-The Digital Operational Resilience Act (Regulation (EU) 2022/2554, “DORA”), is an EU regulation that entered into force on 17 January 2023 and is ultimately effective as of 17 January 2025.
+The Digital Operational Resilience Act (Regulation (EU) 2022/2554, “DORA”),is an EU regulation ultimately effective as of 17 January 2025.
 It aims to strengthen the resilience, reliability, and continuity of financial services across the European Union.
 DORA is designed to ensure that organizations can withstand, respond to, and recover from cyber incidents and therefore aims to strengthen the resilience, reliability, and continuity of financial services throughout the European Union.

-Purpose of this webpage is to provide an overview of the roll-out approach and to answer frequently asked questions with respect to the relationship between customers (in their role as Financial Entity) and Deutsche Börse AG (in its role as ICT Third Party Service Providers, where applicable).
+The purpose of this Initiative page is to answer frequently asked questions with respect to the relationship between customers (in their role as Financial Entity) and Deutsche Börse AG.

 This is an embedded image

-1. What is an ICT Service under DORA and which services provided by Deutsche Börse AG are of relevance?
+1. What is an ICT Service under DORA?

-DORA defines an ICT Service as any “digital and data services provided through ICT systems to one or more internal or external users on an ongoing basis […]”, Art.
-3(21) DORA.
-Consequently, an ICT Service provided by an ICT Third Party Service Provider on an ongoing basis towards a Financial Entity is subject to the requirements outlined in Art.
-30 DORA.
+Definition: DORA defines an ICT Service as digital and data services provided through ICT systems to one or more internal or external users on an ongoing basis (Art.
+3(21) DORA).

 Contacts